trevorsandy/lpub3d/mainApp/docs/README.txt

 - Change - Upgrade Sourceforge site from http sf.net to https sf.io
 - Fix - 3DViewer not displayed when renderer set to other than Native #345
 - Fix - Export to pdf using page range generates single page #341
+- Fix - Keyword OUTIDE used where the intention is to use OUTSIDE #384
 - Fix - LPub3D crash when using LDView "multiple file single call" #363
 - Fix - Single step MODEL_SCALE meta command not working #343
 - Fix - Substitute part flag ignored when no attributes specified #377